-1. , , , , , , , , , , , , , , , , , , , , the transitional phrase "," making it very second supporting idea is tempting snacks. clear that her 2.
-Diane also adds the transition "" to show cleance between being at home and being in the theater. learly the differ- 3.
+1. 1 0 1 the transitional phrase "," making it very second supporting idea is tempting snacks. y clear that her 2.
+Diane also adds the transition "" to show concern being at home and being in the theater. learly the differ- 3.
 In the interest of (unity, support, organization) , Diane crosses out the sentence "this sentence is not a relevant detail but really another topic. " She realizes 4.
-To add more (unity, support, organization) , Diane changes "healthy snacks" to " "; she changes "nothing in the freezer" to " "; she adds "" after "popcorn"; and she changes s "am eating" to arter popeorir, and she change s ann canng w " " " " " " " " " " " " " " " " " " " s am camig to 5. "" In the interest of eliminating wordiness, she removes the wor 5.
-5.6. "" In the interest of eliminating wordiness, she removes the wor ds " " In the interest of eliminating wordiness, she removes the wor "from the third sentence.
-In the interest of parallelism, Diane changes "and there are ds "seats which are 6. "" In the interest of eliminating wordiness, she removes the wor" from the third sentence.
-In the interest of parallelism, Diane changes "and there are comfortable" to "" For greater sentence variety, Diane combines two short sentence. ds "seats which are 6.
-In the interest of eliminating wordiness, she removes the wor ds "seats which are ences, beginning"
+To add more (unity, support, organization) , Diane changes "healthy snacks" to " "; she changes "nothing in the freezer" to " ; she adds "" after "popcorn"; and she change s "am eating" to 5.
+In the interest of eliminating wordiness, she removes the wor 5. .
+5.6.
+In the interest of eliminating wordiness, she removes the wor rds " In the interest of eliminating wordiness, she removes the wor from the third sentence.
+In the interest of parallelism, Diane changes "and there are rds "seats which are 6.
+In the interest of eliminating wordiness, she removes the wor seats which are 6.
+In the interest of eliminating wordiness, she removes the wordiness, she removes the wordiness, she removes the wordiness.
+In the interest of parallelism, Diane changes "and there are comfortable" to "" For greater sentence variety, Diane combines two short sentence. seats which are ences, beginning